Sarthak2601/Master-Maths/README.md

-# Master-Maths
+# Master Maths

+# Made in Java for Android
-# It is an android application for helping children with quick mathematics shortcuts.
+# It is made for helping children with quick mathematics shortcuts.